An unknottedness result for noncompact self shrinkers: Proof of Theorem

 The neck case is the same if $\gamma$ intersects it at only one future surviving cap, but there is also the case $\gamma$ intersects both bordering caps.
-In this case there will be two pairs of surgery caps placed, a pair associated to $C$ (where the other cap in the pair is part of a neck which is thrown out) and a ``far pair'' on the opposing low curvature region: the cap on the far pair which survives surgery we'll call the \textit{far opposing cap} $C'$.
+In this case there will be two relevant pairs of surgery caps placed, a pair associated to $C$ (where the other cap in the pair is part of a neck which is thrown out) and a ``far pair'' on the opposing low curvature region: the cap on the far pair which survives surgery we'll call the \textit{far opposing cap} $C'$.
 In (b) in the figure above labeling the four caps 1 through 4 from left to right if $C$ were ``1'' then $C'$ would be ``4.'' $ $

-In the case $\gamma$ intersects both $C$ and $C'$ there are two cases: it intersects the neck an odd number of times and $C'$ an even number of times, or vice versa: it can't intersect both an odd number of times or else $\gamma$ would have a triple junction (i.e. a ``Y'') and it can't intersect both an even number of times because it has an odd intersection number with $C$ and it is boundaryless in $U$: in this case an enpoint would lay within the core of the neck but the flow is strictly separated from $A$ or $B$ as used before.
-In the first case the mod $2$ intersection number of $\gamma$ with $\widehat{S_t}$ in $V$ presurgery is odd and in the first case even (the caps aren't placed yet before surgery!).
+In the case $\gamma$ intersects both $C$ and $C'$ there are two cases: it intersects the neck an odd number of times and $C'$ an even number of times, or vice versa: it can't intersect both an odd number of times or else $\gamma$ would have a triple junction (i.e. a ``Y'') and it can't intersect both an even number of times because it has an odd intersection number with $C$ and it is boundaryless in $V$: in this case an endpoint would lay within the core of the neck but the flow is strictly separated from $A$ or $B$ as used before.
+In the first case the mod $2$ intersection number of $\gamma$ with $\widehat{S_t}$ in $V$ presurgery is odd and in the second case even.
 In the first case the intersection number across $C$ postsurgery is odd, across $C'$ even, so the mod 2 intersection number is preserved.
 In the second case $\gamma$ will intersect both $C$ and $C'$ an odd number of times, so the total intersection number in $V$ postsurgery is even again preserving intersection parity.
 Again one applies this same argument at every such cap $C$. $ $